-Using Real-Time Text (RTT) on Mac on answering the world
+Using Real-Time Text (RTT) on Mac allows you to make calls too!

 Once a call gets answered:

-- Click RTT to begin exchanging text messages in real-time.
+- Click RTT to begin exchanging text messages.
 While texting, you can also speak through your microphone, if available, or click Mute to mute your microphone.

 - Type your message.